BitTacklr/Projac/README.md

 ## Projection Descriptor

 Next to the actual projection, you'll want to somehow identify the projection.
 A name and/or version or a date and time.
 It's just a piece of string.
-Data definition statements describe the schema of the current projection as a bunch of ``SqlNonQueryStatements``, e.g. drop any database objects pertaining to previous versions of the projection and create any new database objects pertaining to the *current* version.
-Note that data definition statements are entirely optional, under your control and omit any form of handholding (unlike traditional database schema migration tooling).
+SchemaProjection describes the schema of the current projection as a bunch of ``SqlNonQueryStatements``, e.g. drop any database objects pertaining to previous versions of the projection and create any new database objects pertaining to the *current* version.
+Note that schema projection is entirely optional, under your control and omit any form of handholding (unlike traditional database schema migration tooling).
 What's the motivation behind this?
 Traditionally one would manage the database object schema *on-the-side* using a database project (or an equivalent there of).
 Yet this is counter to the idea of treating projections as individual units.
 As such you should see this as an attempt to bring what is usually separated closer together.

 ```csharp
 public static class PortfolioProjection